Advertiser Disclosure

 Mortgage Points: What Do They Mean?

-In a nutshell, mortgage points are a fee you can pay the mortgage lender upfront to cover processing costs or lower your interest rate.
-There are two types to be aware of – origination points and discount points.
+In a nutshell, mortgage points are a fee you can pay the mortgage lender upfront to cover processing costs or lower your interest rate on a home purchase or refinance.

 Origination Points